library(BigDataStatMeth)Working with HDF5 Matrices

 1. File Organization Strategy: - One large file vs. multiple smaller files? - For your project, which approach makes more sense? - How does your team typically share data? - Will different people access different parts?

-2. Group Hierarchy: - How deep should your folder structure go? - /data/type/version vs. /data_type_version? - Can you navigate your structure 6 months from now? - Would a new collaborator understand it?
+2. Group Hierarchy: - How deep should your path structure go? - "data/type/version" vs. "data_type_version"? - Can you navigate your structure six months from now? - Would a new collaborator understand it?

-3. Dataset Naming: - “matrix1” vs. “filtered_normalized_snps_maf05”? - Descriptive names vs. short names? - How do you indicate processing steps? - Do you need version numbers in names?
+3. Dataset Naming: - "matrix1" vs. "filtered_normalized_snps_maf05"? - How do you indicate processing steps in the name? - Do you need version numbers in paths?

-4. Metadata Management: - Where do row/column names go? - How do you store processing parameters? - Document analysis dates and software versions? - Link between datasets (which samples are in which matrix)?
+4. Metadata Management: - Where do row/column names go?
+(Use rownames() and colnames() on HDF5Matrix) - How do you store processing parameters? - How do you link datasets that must stay aligned (same row order)?

-5. Practical Constraints: - How much disk space do you have? - Will files be transferred between systems? - Need to share via email/FTP? (file size limits) - Backup strategy for large files?
+5. Practical Constraints: - How much disk space do you have? - Will files be transferred between systems? - Backup strategy for large files?

-6. Future Expansion: - What if you add more samples next year? - New data types (proteomics, metabolomics)? - Reanalysis with different parameters? - Where does each new piece go?
+6. Future Expansion: - What if you add more samples next year? - New data types (proteomics, metabolomics)? - Where does each new piece go?

 cat("✓ Tutorial cleanup complete\n")✓ Tutorial cleanup complete

-✅ Manage multiple datasets in one HDF5 file
+✅ Organize multiple datasets in one file using group paths

 Continue the tutorial series: